Southern Alberta, Alberta, Canada: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types A and B. Check that you find the necessary type.
-The vast majority of adapters on sale are simply plug changers and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types A and B. Ensure that you pick the necessary kind.
+The vast majority of adapters available are just plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most countries.

 Luggage scale to avoid fees